adripradm/w6-Visualization-project/README.md

 ## Overview

-The goal of this project is to put what you've learn until now together in a single project.
+The goal of this project is to put what you've learnt until now together in a single project.

-In this project you shoul use the pblications database.
+In this project you should use the publications database.

-In previous labs, we asked you to extract some information from it using sql querys.
-This time you shoul build a visualization that answers this questions.
+In previous labs, we asked you to extract some information from it using `sql querys`.
+This time you should build a visualization that answers this questions.

-As a future data analyst, you should be able to also aske the proper questions so add at least one new question and answer it in the visualization.
+As a future data analyst, you should be able to also ask the proper questions so add at least one new question and answer it in the visualization.

+Remember that should tell a story with your dashboard and be able to present ir to us!!

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
 Show us what you've got!